Meghna-Iyer/voice-chatbot/README.md

 ```

 5. Run migrations

-\n Before running migration install postgres in your local and create Database using this command:
+&nbsp;&nbsp;&nbsp;&nbsp; Before running migration install postgres in your local and create Database using this command:
 ```
 CREATE DATABASE chatbot;
 ```